MohamedElfares/Benchmarking-of-QML-Classifiers/README.md

 # Quantum Machine Learning — Benchmarking QSVM & VQC for Binary Classification

-> Research project from the **University of Sharjah** benchmarking Quantum Support Vector Machines (QSVM) and Variational Quantum Circuits (VQC) against classical classifiers on binary classification tasks.
+> Research project from the **University of Sharjah** Experimental Benchmarking of Quantum Machine Learning Classifiers against classical classifiers on binary classification tasks.

 ---